ahlec/Alexandria/README.md

 * Establishing all necessary unit tests related to the above points
     * Replacing any tight coupling with Ctor dependency injections
 * Rewriting the original code to make it adhere to maintainability standards
+* Full, comprehensive XMLDOC documentation on all public-facing functions
 * Submitting package to NuGet

 #### Release 2.0 ####